 The directing in which the wind is blowing has a major impact on the behaviour and feeding habits of sea fish.
 Many experienced anglers place wind direction above tide, day/night and bait choice in the importance of deciding when and where to fish.
-In winter, cod fishing sessions are massively influenced by wind direction for the following reasons:
+In winter fishing sessions – especially for species such as cod – are massively influenced by wind direction for the following reasons:

 Onshore Wind: When there is an onshore wind coming off the sea – i.e. someone standing facing out to sea would have wind blowing toward them – the wind will be stirring up the seabed by whipping up waves and causing the sea condition to be rough and choppy (or potentially wild and stormy if it is a very strong wind).
 This will disturb marine worms out of their burrow, dislodge shellfish such as mussels, limpets and cockles from their home on rocks and force small fish, crabs and other forms of marine life out of weed beds.
 This creates a feast for larger fish and they will move inshore into shallower water to take advantage of the food which has become available.
 The churning up of the seabed caused by an onshore wind also leads to the sea becoming more coloured which improves the conditions for fishing through the day.
 While storm conditions are obviously unfishable due to safety and practical reasons going fishing immediately after a storm is the ideal time as so much potential food will have been dislodged fish will be feeding freely.

 Offshore Wind: When there is an offshore wind – i.e. someone facing out to the sea would have the wind blowing against their back – the wind will be killing the action of the waves and a calm to very still sea will be evident.
 With no shellfish or worms dislodged there is simply nothing for these fish to feed on in shallow water and they will head to deeper water further out to sea (and out of the range of shore anglers) to seek food there.
-In these conditions big cod are few and far between, and it will be whiting (which have a reputation for still feeding in calm conditions) which make up the majority of winter catches, although even these will move into deeper water if necessary, leaving anglers scratching around for minor species such as rockling.
-In spring/summer things are a little different.
-It can often take a period of fairly calm and settled weather to bring the migratory spring species such as plaice with casting range of sea anglers, and shoaling fish such as mackerel prefer calmer weather as they too may stay slightly offshore if the sea is rough.
+In these conditions big cod are few and far between, and it will be whiting (which have a reputation for still feeding in calm conditions) which make up the majority of winter catches, although even these will move into deeper water if conditions are calm for a long time, leaving anglers scratching around for minor species such as rockling.

 Mullet are another fish that is generally caught in the summer and it is calm and still conditions which give anglers the only chance of catching a decent specimen.
 The calmer seas also carry less colour and this is an advantage for anglers using plugs and spinners as they rely on the fish seeing the lure in clear water.
-For these reasons summer fishing can still be pretty decent when there is an offshore wind in summer, while fishing for winter species during or after a period of an offshore wind can be quiet.
+As well as this raising temperatures sends the signal for crabs to start peeling which is another reason why species such as plaice and bass move into shallower, inshore waters to take advantage of this source of food.

 The Beaufort Scale

 The Beaufort Scale is a system used to measure the wind strength and the impact that it is having on the sea.
 The system was invented by Admiral Sir Francis Beaufort in 1805, and was the first successful attempt to create a system that standardised the description of sea conditions.
-It has undergone many adaptations and modifications in the two centuries it has been in use, and the modern system is widely used today in Britain, Ireland, Canada, the United States, the Netherlands, Greece and China.
+It has undergone many adaptations and modifications in the two centuries it has been in use, and the modern system is widely used today in Britain, Ireland, Canada, the United States and many other countries.
 There are thirteen categories in the Beaufort scale ranging from 0 (“sea like a mirror”) to 12 (“huge waves – sea is completely white with foam and spray”).
 See the complete Beaufort Scale with pictures of sea conditions here.